 THE DISADVANTAGE OF SOCIAL MEDIA

-Small videos can turn into global sensations in a matter of minutes, posts can go to the other side of the world with the click of a button and people can communicate with each other from the other side of the globe.
-We are all apart of it, it is an amazing thing.
-But it can be so damn damaging when used in the wrong way.
+Small videos can turn into global sensations in a matter of minutes, posts can go to the other side of the world with the click of a button, and people can communicate with each other from the other side of the globe.
+We are all apart of it — it is an amazing thing — but it can be so damn damaging when used in the wrong way.

-What I noticed from this incident, was the age of the compassionless people writing their completely heartless comments.
-These people were more than twice my age; majority with children and a family.
+When you’re on the other side, you tend to ignore the positives and focus solely on the negative, and in this incident that’s exactly what I did… It’s human nature.
+What I noticed from this experience, however, was the age of the people who were writing these completely heartless comments… These people were more than twice my age; majority with children and a family, who were taunting little 21-year-old me.
 What great role models, right?

-So before you write anything on the internet, stop and ask yourself…
+So before you write anything on the internet, stop and ask yourself:

-Would I say this to someone’s face?
+— Would I say this to someone’s face?

-Would I want someone to say this to my family?
+— Would I want someone to say this to my family?

-Would I say this to someone that is half my age?
+— Would I say this to someone that is half my age?

 If your answer is no… I encourage you to question your intentions.

+You do have the right to say what you please and your opinion certainly is valid (freedom of speech, right?)
 But there is a time and place for everything, and upsetting someone through your words is not achieving a thing.
-If someone is demonizing you, attacking you or upsetting you… They are not worth your time, your emotions or your words.
+If someone is demonizing you, attacking you, or upsetting you… They are not worth your time, your emotions or your words.
 Be the bigger person and show social media how it should be done.